 Read all about “How to Exclude Certain Products from Free Shipping on Orders Over $X” here.

 4. Offer Free Shipping to Certain Customer Groups

 They say you’re not supposed to pick favorites.
 But honestly, segmenting customers is a great way to make more bang for your buck on free shipping.

 This can include segmenting frequent buyers, long-time customers, big spenders, or customers in a certain geographic location.
 It can also be any other customer group to whom you’d like to offer free shipping.

 How to offer free shipping by customer group: Most eCommerce platforms allow you to segment customers into Customer Groups.
-Once you’ve segmented your customers in the backend of your preferred platform, you can then set up a Carrier Rule in ShipperHQ.
+Once you’ve segmented your customers in the backend of your preferred platform, you can then set up a Shipping Rule in ShipperHQ.